Spinal Tumors Specialist

 - Growth of a **primary tumor** in a vertebral body

-- Growth of tumors into spinal canal
+- Expansion of tumors into the **spinal canal**

-What Are The Symptoms of Spinal Tumors?
+What Are the Symptoms of Spinal Tumors?

-- Back pain caused by destroyed bone
+- **Back pain** caused by bone destruction

 - **Radiating leg pain** or weakness

-What Are The Treatment Options For Spinal Tumors?
+What Are the Treatment Options for Spinal Tumors?

 Nonsurgical Treatment